servo/servo/docs/HACKING_QUICKSTART.md

 println!("foobar: {:?}", foobar)
 ```

 usually just works.
-If it doesn't, maybe foobar's properties implement the right trait.
+If it doesn't, maybe some of foobar's properties don't implement the right trait.

 ### Debugger